rpt27-sdc-ldap/title-service/README.md

         version: 'string',
         createdAt: 'datetime',
         updatedAt: 'datetime
-      }
+      };
       ```

   PUT:
-    - /api/book
+   - /api/book/:id
+      * takes id as last url parameter
-      * takes a 'book' parameter with the properties to be updated.
+      * takes a 'book' parameter (above) with the properties to be updated.
+      * updates all given parameters

+  DELETE:
+   - /api/book/:id
+      * takes id as last url parameter
+      * delete's specified book from the database

 ## TESTING